coolAlias/StructureGenerationAPI/README.md

 If you use the StructureGen mod Item StructureSpawner, these are the controls:

-'O' - changes structure's default orientation by 90 degrees
+'O' - changes structure's default orientation by 90 degrees.
+This will have the effect of changing which side spawns facing the player.

-'I' - toggles between increment and decrement
+'I' - toggles between increment and decrement offset values below

 'X' - offsets the structure's spawn location towards (+) or away (-) from the player